Racial Equity in Our Governance

 ² Center for Social Inclusion.
 Accessed December 28, 2018

-In the Ferguson Commission proceedings, Deaconess Racial Equity Task Force Chair, Rudolph Nickens Jr., who serves as director of Equal Opportunity and Diversity for the Missouri Department of Transportation, provided the definition ultimately adopted by the body in its final report.
+In the Ferguson Commission proceedings, Deaconess' former Board Chair, Rudolph Nickens Jr., who currently serves as program director for Deaconess' Institute for Black Liberation, provided the definition ultimately adopted by the body in its final report.
 He labeled racial equity as a framework that promotes actions designed to address historic burdens and present-day barriers to equal opportunities through the elimination of systemic racially discriminatory policies and practices.³

-We accept that these definitions are aligned with our mission and theory of change.
+We accept that these definitions are aligned with our mission and strategic aspiration.
 They express human intent which we interpret as deeply theological.
-Taken together, then, for us racial equity is both a stated, desired outcome (or hope) and a process or framework (a path of practice) for getting to the outcome.
+Taken together, then, for us racial equity is both a stated, desired outcome and a process (a path of practice) for getting to racial liberation.

 ³ Forward Through Ferguson: A Path Toward Racial Equity (St. Louis, MO: The Ferguson Commission, 2015), 174.